The Roosevelt New Orleans

 Design Patterns in Java and Groovy

 You're most likely familiar with the Gang-of-four design patterns and how to implement them in Java.
 However, you wouldn't want to implement those patterns in a similar way in Groovy.
-Furthermore, there are a number of other useful patterns that you can a more »
+Furthermore, there are a number of other useful patterns that you can amore »

 MOPing up Groovy